JetBrains/amper/docs/Documentation.md

 ## Extensibility

-> Extensibility is not yet implemented in a standalone Amper.
-Meanwhile, you can use [Gradle interop](#gradle-interop)
+> Extensibility is not yet implemented in a Amper.
-> for plugins and custom
+> Meanwhile, you can use [Gradle interop](#gradle-interop) in a Gradle-based project to use Gradle plugins and write
-> tasks.
+> custom tasks.

 The main design goal for Amper is simplicity and ease of use specifically for Kotlin and Kotlin Multiplatform.
 We would like to provide great user experience of the box.
 That's why there are many aspects that are available in Amper as first-class citizens.